Obamacare Won’t Solve Our Public Health Problems: Look at Romneycare

 To judge mandatory health care successful by observing the number of people insured sounds great superficially, but to understand the reason for implementing mandatory health care in the first place, one must look to other measures to understand whether such reform is effective.
 Looking at how many people are insured after forcing them enroll in health insurance and saying that a program is effective because so many people have enrolled is so blatantly obvious – there almost is no need to examine that, unless the product is so awful people would rather pay a fine than enroll.
 Even in the case where health care is excruciatingly hard to get, (we’re looking at you healthcare.gov) people will still want it for a variety of reasons, one of which is obvious – fines suck.

 However, what is the point of mandatory health insurance.
 Why is the government and people who know better than everyone else forcing the general populace to have health insurance?
 Their main goal is to increase people’s longevity, stave off mortality and they believe that people with health insurance will be better equipped to deal with life’s illnesses and diseases.
 According to utilitysavingexpert.com , the proponents of mandatory health care, diseases will be found earlier, people will be more likely to access preventative care and society overall will live longer.
 If you’re looking for a reliable online supplier of prescription medicines, you may click here.
+If you need medical treatment or healthcare services, you may visit a clinic or facility that utilizes CentralReach Managed Billing Services to ensure that your bills and insurance claims are processed efficiently.

 Therefore, to understand whether or not mandatory health care is effective, one shouldn’t examine enrollment rates.
 It tells nothing about the distal outcome, the outcome the health care reform hopes to improve.
 Instead, we need to look at mortality, rates of illness and whether people do indeed more frequently access preventative care resources.
 How can we do that?
 After all, Obamacare is in its infancy.
 Barely anyone has enrolled, let alone feel the benefits of such a great social project!